OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 ## Does the project have a web site?
 Where is it?
 Are you ok with moving it to be hosted by the OpenRail Association?

 The project has a documentation site hosted on GitHub Pages at https://matdata-eu.github.io/tp-lib/ specifically about the Rust.
 This will need to be moved when the Github repository is moved.
+Other documentation is available as README.md file in the repository root and it's individual packages (such as the python, .net, and webapp dependencies)

 ## What are the communication channels the project uses (such as mailing lists, Slack, IRC, etc.)?

-Communication currently happens through GitHub: Issues for bug reports and feature requests, and Pull Requests for code contributions.
+Communication happens through GitHub: Issues for bug reports and feature requests, and Pull Requests for code contributions.
 There are no mailing lists, Slack workspaces, or other channels at this time.

 ## What is the project's leadership team and decision-making process?